-UPTON, MA (WHDH) - “What’s up Coach Yancik?” begins Tom Brady’s twenty second message of encouragement to Derek Yancik.
+UPTON, MASS.
+(WHDH) - “What’s up Coach Yancik?” begins Tom Brady’s twenty second message of encouragement to Derek Yancik.

 It’a message from a legend to a man facing the battle of his life.
 Last year, the Blackstone Valley Regional Vocational Technical High School teacher and assistant football coach was diagnosed with pancreatic cancer.